On this page

-Team collaboration is working in a team rather than by one person.
 Team members can individually develop separate parts of a single model and then merge them together to form a complete model.
-In comparison to individual modeling, collaborative one is more effective and produces better results, because each member employs his/her best skills and experience.
+In comparison to individual modeling, collaborative modeling is more effective and produces better results because each member employs his/her best skills and experience.

-No Magic's offers you two servers for your team's collaboration:
+No Magic offers you two servers for your team's collaboration:

 Both servers provide a repository for storing projects and users.
 They also support the management of users' permissions as well as sharing and versioning projects.

-Projects stored in the server repository can be accessed through the network from multiple clients, which have MagicDraw or a Cameo Suite product, such as Cameo Systems Modeler, installed.
-Different users, depending on their role in a team or enterprise, can have different access levels, that is, permissions, to the projects.
+Projects stored in the server repository can be accessed through the network from multiple clients who have MagicDraw or any Cameo Suite product installed.
+Different users, depending on their role in a team or enterprise, can have different permissions to the projects.

 The same model or even the same diagram can be accessed and modified in parallel.
 Every user may instantly obtain the newest version of the model as well as commit his/her own changes.